mccbryan3/ansible_workshop_files/LAB-MAIN.md

     * Enable Strict Name Checking
 *	Windows win_command and win_shell
     * How to use and why not to use

+## Optional Labs

+**These labs require specialized infrastructure and will be avaialble for use only if your infrastcuture matches the lab**

 *	vSphere VM Management
     * Build some VMs
     *	Configure a hosts adv config, time, cluster etc
-*	Storage  management
+* Storage Management
-    *	Basic Playbook arrangement
+    * Basic playbook tasks